 This depression mental health app contains more than 200 mindful exercises that help you focus on the positive, learn to meditate, lower stress, and can be used as a journal.

 Depression Mental Health Apps for Developing New Positive Habits & Coping Skills

 This mental health app teaches deep breathing, behavioral exercises, and helps identify cognitive distortions.
 Once a cognitive distortion is identified (like negative thinking patterns), it helps you learn to replace them with positive thinking patterns.
 This app does a terrific job of personalizing what the user needs using voice recordings and introducing CBT (Cognitive Behavioral Therapy).
 It is designed to be used in conjunction with professional therapy, not as a substitute.

-A free mental health app know for helping people with depression uses the CBT (cognitive behavioral therapy) and ACT (acceptance commitment therapy) methods.
+A free mental health app known for helping people with depression uses the CBT (cognitive behavioral therapy) and ACT (acceptance commitment therapy) methods.
 It is made to help people coping with depression, anxiety, anger, stress, and more.
-This mental health app has many useful features like negative thinking patterns, diary, and a habit tracker.
+This mental health app has many useful features like negative thinking patterns, a

 After being diagnosed most of my life with depression, it has now become apparent that I actually have Bipolar 1 Disorder.
 But since bipolar disorder includes bouts of mania and depression, many of these mental health apps for depression were very useful to me when recovering from my recent manic episode.
 If you know someone with depression or a mood disorder, you should definitely share these great mental health apps and this article with them.